joberly/demo-python-api/README.md

 # demo-python-api
 Demo Python REST API using Postgres deployed with Kubernetes

+## Disclaimer

+This project is a demo API designed for educational and testing purposes only.
+All patient, encounter, encounter line item, and CPT code data used within this repository is entirely fictional and generated for demonstration purposes.

+While the CPT codes included may be real, they are only used as examples. **This API is not designed or intended to handle any real patient information or data protected under HIPAA or similar regulations.** Please do not use this project for any real-world applications involving sensitive or personally identifiable information.

 ## Description

 This is a demo Python REST API using Postgres as its database, deploying with Kubernetes.
 It's a mock healthcare provider billing system.
 The database schema has tables for patients, encounters, line items, and [Current Procedural Terminology (CPT) codes](https://www.aapc.com/resources/what-is-cpt).